---

 ## Backwards Compatibility

-This EIP is additive at the execution layer: it introduces new contracts at previously empty addresses.
-It does not modify the validator deposit contract at `0x00000000219ab540356cbb839cbe05303d7705fa`, the validator withdrawal/consolidation predeploys, or any existing validator's lifecycle.
+This EIP is additive at the execution layer.
+It introduces new contracts at previously empty addresses and does not modify the validator deposit contract or the validator request predeploys.
+At the consensus layer it modifies the [EIP-7732](./eip-7732.md) builder lifecycle as described in [Changes to EIP-7732](#changes-to-eip-7732).
+Builders onboarded at the fork are unaffected.

 ## Reference Implementation